aem679/10-Bar-Truss-PSO-VBA/README.md

 # 10-Bar-Truss-PSO-VBA
 PSO algorithm developed within Excel VBA.
-Has also been applied to the 10-bar truss problem
+Has also successfully been applied to the 10-bar truss problem.